(additional details and up-to-date information can be found on the main course website - http://www.liacs.leidenuniv.nl/~lewms/ms.html)

 build a prototype multimedia system.

-The most recent timetable can be found at the Computer Science (MSc) student website.
+The most recent timetable can be found at the main course website (see link at bottom of this webpage below) and the Computer Science (MSc) student website.

 Mode of instruction